dotnet/arcade/Documentation/UnifiedBuild/Scenario-Testing.md

 The Unified Build scenario testing effort has the following goals:
 - Enable .NET maintainers (including existing source-build partners) and Microsoft to validate installed products prior to shipping.
 - Comply with the provenance and build/test environment requirement needs of a variety of .NET maintainers.
 Maintainers should be able to target a set of tests that meet their requirements.
 These needs may vary.
 Examples:
-  - Maintainers may require no pre-builts when building tests
+  - Maintainers may require no pre-builts when building tests.
   - Maintainers may allow online tests (access to internet resources) or may require tests to run offline.
 - Be able to provide a general read on product quality.
 Cover breadth over depth.
 - Be able to cover both source-built and traditionally built products.